 In all addiction treatments, there are different styles of treatment that benefit every individual differently.
 Cocaine treatment specifically mainly focuses on behavior therapy as a method of treatment.

 Cocaine Treatment Medications

 Unfortunately, there are no officially approved cocaine addiction treatment medications, as stated by the National Institute on Drug Abuse.
-However, certain medications are often used during and after detox to help patients build a strong recovery and avoid experiencing overly intensive symptoms.
+However, certain medications are often used during and after detox to help Individuals build a strong recovery and avoid experiencing overly intensive symptoms.

 Anti-craving agents are sometimes used for those going through stimulant withdrawal.
-In addition, antipsychotics might be necessary for those going through drug induced psychosis.
+In addition, antipsychotics might be necessary for those going through drug-induced psychosis.